AlanFord/Getting-to-more-blinkies/CentralCommand/README.md

 The cable connects to the P301 header on the CentralCommand (shown on both the schematics and the layout images).
 The P301 header is located on the right of the bottom edge of the board.
 The pins are labeled on the reverse side of the board.
 Note that Pin 6 isn't connected anything.

+## Now, Pick a Flavor
+Ready, Set, Go!
+Three flavors of code to blink an LED are presented.
+At the highest level is the HAL folder.
+The basic project was created using STM32CubeMX using "HAL" options in the Project Manager, Advanced Setting tab.
+HAL is STMicro's "Hardware Abstraction Layer", a very convenient high level library (some say too convenient and a little bulky).

+A level down is the LL folder.
+The basic project was created using STM32CubeMX using "LL" options in the Project Manager, Advanced Setting tab.
+LL is STMicro's "Low-Layer API", a library providing function calls that stay much closer to the physical hardware.
+A little more work and a few referals to the data sheets are necessar.

+All the way down is the CMSIS folder.
+This project was created in TrueStudio itself and doesn't really use a STMicro API.
+It does reference a number of defined constants and macros provided in the Cortex Microcontroller Software Interface Standard (CMSIS), a vendor-independent hardware abstraction layer for the Cortex-M processor series.